Mitchell nets 20, Gobert adds 18 as Jazz beat Spurs 139-105

+"He gets his shot off in a half a second.
+It helps us to have another guy who can really space the floor and knock them down," said Joe Ingles, who had 13 points.

 Jakob Poeltl scored a career-high 20 points for the Spurs.
-DeMar DeRozan and LaMarcus Aldridge each scored 16 points for San Antonio, which fell to 1-13 when Aldridge fails to reach the 20-point mark.
+DeMar DeRozan and LaMarcus Aldridge each scored 16 points, and San Antonio fell to 1-13 when Aldridge fails to reach the 20-point mark.

+"It doesn't really matter," Poeltl said.
+"If I get a career high in a 30-point loss or whatever, it doesn't feel great.
+We're just not aggressive enough.
+We're very passive."

+The Spurs lost by more than 30 points just five times in Gregg Popovich's first 1,758 regular-season games as head coach.
+It has now happened three times in the last four games.

-The Jazz haven't been cashing in on their 3-point chances this season.
+The Jazz haven't been cashing in on their 3-point chances this season until recently.

 Utah traded Alec Burks and two second-round draft picks to Cleveland for Korver, who made his first home appearance to a loud ovation.
-Korver, who played for the Jazz from 2007-10, shot 3 of 4 from beyond the arc, and scored 15 points in 15 minutes, helping to space the floor for his teammates.
+Korver, who played for the Jazz from 2007-10, shot 3 of 4 from beyond the arc and scored 15 points in 15 minutes.

+"It was a great first night back.
+I have a lot of good memories of this place," Korver said.
+"We played really good basketball.
+The ball was moving.
+We were playing for each other."

 Utah had season bests in shooting from inside (60.7 percent) and outside the arc (60.6 percent) as they scored 139 points for the first time this season.